Love Island 2020 cast - meet the full line-up of singletons looking for love

 Coupled up with: Paige

-Footballer Finley is swapping goal scoring for cracking on in the villa – and with his eyes on Siannise, Paige and Sophie, he’s looking to impress.
+Footballer Finley is swapping goal scoring for cracking on in the villa – although his youth initially put some girls off, can he prove he’s winning material?

 Leanne Amaning